masesgroup/JNet/README.md

-# JNet: .NET gateway for JVM APIs
+# JNet: Java/JVM suite for .NET

-JNet is a .NET gateway for JVM APIs (Java, Scala, Kotlin, ...) to use .NET and JVM side-by-side.
+JNet is a comprehensive suite of libraries and tools to use Java/JVM APIs (Java, Scala, Kotlin, ...) and .NET side-by-side.

 This project adheres to the Contributor [Covenant code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to coc_reporting@masesgroup.com.